-If there was unethical, deceptive, unfair, or fraudulent activity during your loan origination process, your lender may have engaged in predatory lending.
-Some common examples of predatory loans are negative amortization loans, adjustable rate mortgages, high interest mortgages, and balloon payment loans.
+If a lender used unethical, deceptive, unfair, or fraudulent activity during your loan origination process, it might have engaged in predatory lending.

 Courts generally consider a loan to be predatory if the lender: